-When their children get a divorce or their relationship falls apart and there are grandkids involved, grandparents may find themselves ostracised and left on the outside of the family.
+When their children get a divorce or their relationship falls apart and there are grand kids involved, grandparents may find themselves ostracised and left on the outside of the family.
 When this occurs, few grandparents are aware of their alternatives.
-This comprehensive reference to grandparent rights will address all of your questions about maintaining contact with your grandkids.
+This guide to grandparent rights will address all of your questions about maintaining contact with your grand kids.

 Even if the parents cannot agree on plans for their children, grandparents can and should make their own arrangements with both sides of the family to visit their grandkids.